lawsocsg/lawsoc-clinic-manual/docs/property.md

 does not agree for out-of-court settlements, then the breach of contract is made into a civil case.

-**The landlord and co-tenant have changed the locks on the unit I rent - what are my rights?**
+**The landlord and co-tenant have changed the locks on the unit I rent -what are my rights?**

 **Rights in the Tenancy Agreement:** You should check your Tenancy Agreement for the terms between the landlord and yourself.
 Subject to